d3str0yer/torrentbox/README.md

 ### Installation of Raspbian

-1. Download the latest version of Raspbian, install it on your SD card with win32diskimager(or whatever programm you fancy)
+1. Download the latest version of Raspbian, install it on your SD card
-2. On the boot folder create a new file called ssh, no file extension and no content
+2. In the boot folder create a new file called ssh, no file extension and no content
 3. Connect your Raspberry via ethernet to your Router (using the inbuilt wifi is not suggested)

 ### Pre-Install OpenVPN configuration